Human resources at a click

 Its ever-increasing importance therefore should not be underestimated by employers, especially with regards to reputation protection and an awareness of social media’s impact on productivity.
 With instant access at all times, the boundaries between personal and professional lives can be blurred when it comes to social media output and use during working hours.
 Furthermore, with modern work-practices now geared towards home/remote working, an employer’s ability to monitor usage has withered considerably.

-A robust, current and accessible policy should be an employer’s first line of defence.
+A robust, current and accessible social media policy should be an employer’s first line of defence.
 At a minimum the policy should state:

 • A clear explanation of responsible use and the reputational issues;